-- 1886: The nickel Coke is born.
-It is sold for the first time in Atlanta at Jacobs Pharmacy on Peachtree Road. - 1888: Asa Candler acquires majority interest in the Company. - 1898: Spanish-American War; a war tax is imposed on proprietary medicine; IRS declares that Coca-Cola is a medicine because it is being advertised not only as "refreshing," but also as "relieving headache immediately."
-The Coca-Cola Company is found liable for 1/8¢ on every nickel drink (Riley 1946, p.
+- 1888: As a Candler acquires majority interest in the company. - 1898: Spanish-American War; a war tax is imposed on proprietary medicine; IRS declares that Coca-Cola is a medicine because it is being advertising not only as "refreshing," but also as "relieving headache immediately."
+The Coca-Cola Company is found liable for 1/8 cent on every nickel drink (Riley, 1946, p.
 26). - 1899: The Company signs a bottling contract granting bottling rights to bottlers in New England and Texas.
 The bottling right at the rest of the continental U.S. is given to two Tennessee lawyers.
-The contract guarantees the right to buy syrup from the Coca-Cola Company at the nominal price of \$0.92 per gallon in perpetuity.7 - 1901: The contract between the Coca-Cola Company and the parent bottlers is amended.
-Parent bottlers will pay \$0.90 per gallon of syrup and an additional 10¢ per gallon of syrup purchased to help cover the cost of advertising materials. - 1901: Cocaine Lawsuit No. I-Georgia State Board of Pharmacy examiner declares that a detectable amount of cocaine is found in Coca-Cola.
-Candler admits under oath that Coca-Cola indeed contains traces of cocaine. - 1907: Coca-Cola sales are banned in canteens and post exchanges by the U.S. War Department because of the revelation that Coca-Cola contains a minute amount of alcohol.8 - 1909: American Bottlers Protective Association passes a resolution opposing the sale of any soft drink containing extracts of coca or kola or caffeine. - 1911: Cocaine Lawsuit No. II-Coca-Cola is charged for violating the Pure Food and Drug Act for caffeine content and misbranding.9 - 7.
-We were unable to find any documented justification for this contractual arrangement in perpetuity.
+The contract guarantees the right to buy syrup from the Coca-Cola Company at the nominal price of 92 cents per gallon in perpetuity. - 1901: The contract between the Coca-Cola Company and the parent bottlers is amended.
+Parent bottlers will pay \$0.90 per gallon of syrup and \$0.10 per gallon for advertising materials. - 1901: Cocaine Lawsuit No. I Georgia State Board of Pharmacy examiner declares that a detectable amount of cocaine is found in Coca-Cola.
+Candler admits under oath that Coca-Cola indeed contains traces of cocaine. - 1907: Coca-Cola sales are banned in canteen and post exchanges by the US War Department because of the revelation that Coca-Cola contains a minute amount of alcohol. - 1909: American Bottlers Protective Association passes a resolution opposing to sale of any soft drink containing extracts of coca or kola or caffeine. - 1911: Cocaine Lawsuit No. II Coca-Cola is charged for violating the Pure Food and Drug Act

+&lt;sup>7 We were unable to find any documented justification for this contractual arrangement in perpetuity.
 A possible explanation might be similar to the reasoning offered by Katz and Paroush (1984) to explain the fact that most contracts signed between creators and their sales agents (such as between authors and publishers, artists and agents, painters and galleries, etc.) are in terms of royalties and not in terms of profit shares: in markets with uncertain demand and risk-averse creators, partnership in the form of profit-sharing is not Pareto superior.
 The Coca-Cola Company, at the time it entered the contractual arrangement in perpetuity, had no way of predicting the future demand for its product.
 Thus, the company was indeed facing a great deal of uncertainty about the future demand for its drink.
 An additional reason may be a risk-aversion of the agents, the bottlers in this case.
-Consider the comments in the January 1951 article of Fortune magazine ("The Nickel Drink is Groggy"): "Parents like Coke have no direct control over their bottlers except for control over sanitary and quality standards; they can't get bottlers without giving them franchises in perpetuity, because a man won't put his money up unless he has the feeling that it all belongs to him and no one can take it" (p.
+Consider the comments in the January 1951 article of the Fortune magazine ("The Nickel Drink is Groggy"): "Parents like Coke have no direct control over their bottlers except for control over sanitary and quality standards; they can't get bottlers without giving them franchises in perpetuity, because a man won't put his money up unless he has the feeling that it all belongs to him and no one can take it" (p.
 131).

-8. This was potentially very damaging to the Company as it advertised itself as "a harmless temperance beverage" that had "caused thousands of young men to give up the habit of drinking beer and other intoxicating liquors" (Young 1983, p.
+&lt;sup>8 This was potentially very damaging to the Company as it advertised itself as "a harmless temperance beverage" that had "caused thousands of young men to give up the habit of drinking beer and other intoxicating liquors" (Young, 1983, p.
 7).